joseflegal/dev-test.joseflegal.com/README.md

 In `src/views/QA.vue` you'll find a Vue.js view that we want you to test 🧐.

-1. **API testing:** Using [Postman](https://www.postman.com/)(or a tool of your preference) test functionality of the REST API for the `entity` object.
+1. **API testing:** Using [Postman](https://www.postman.com/)(or a tool of your preference), test functionality of the REST API for the `entity` object.
 Validate listing, creating, editing and deleting objects.
-Additionlly, test a unuiqness requirenmnet for `entity.id` property.
+Additionally, test a uniqueness requirement for `entity.id` property.
 Objects can be accessed and modified using requests:

 ```
   GET    http://localhost:3000/entities